Continued from A Mennonite Makeover

 “I went to the salon with Christina.
 I got a haircut and then I wanted to look sexy like Christina so I bought this dress, but soon after I put it on to come here I started regretting it.
 I almost went home before you got here because I was feeling really cold and uncomfortable.”

 “Oh, Anna, you are beautiful no matter how you dress.
 I personally think women are sexier when they don't show so much skin.
-There are many ways a women can be sexy,” he said.
+There are many ways a woman can be sexy,” he said.

 I just couldn’t stop staring at his lips again.
 I had a hard time listening to his words because all I could think about was the dream I had the night before.
 I thought, Stop staring at his lips, Anna, as he told me about the difference between trashy sexy and classy sexy, and how he preferred classy over trashy any day.

 “So often women think that they have to show men everything to be noticed, but that’s not true at all.
-I think what makes a women sexy is how she acts and feels in what she is wearing, not the amount of skin she is showing off for everyone to see,” he said.
+I think what makes a woman sexy is how she acts and feels in what she is wearing, not the amount of skin she is showing off for everyone to see,” he said.

 I grabbed a pillow and put it on my lap to cover my legs up as I thought, I am definitely not feeling good about how I am dressed tonight.
-When I get home I’m permanently hanging this dress right beside my purple night gown dress.
+When I get home I’m permanently hanging this dress right beside my purple nightgown dress.

 “Don’t worry, Anna, you will figure out the balance between your Mennonite sexiness and where you want to be,” he said.